-The custody visitors' rota is arranged to ensure that visits take place on a weekly basis and cover is arranged by a scheme co-ordinator.
+The custody visitors' rota is arranged to ensure that visits take place on a weekly basis and cover is arranged between the ICVs via a Whats App group which has been set up to assist with arranging visits, however during late 2023 there were times when we were unable to fulfil our weekly visit commitment.

-Training for Custody Visitors
+4. Training for Custody Visitors